31third-protocol/enzyme-protocol-threeonethird-adapter/.github/CONTRIBUTING.md

 We are working on a structure for general community contributions.

-In the meantime, those who wish to contribute to Enzyme should reach out to the Enzyme Council with a proposal for how they would like to contribute: [council@enzyme.finance](mailto:council@enzyme.finance)
+In the meantime, those who wish to contribute to Enzyme should reach out to the Enzyme Council with a proposal for how they would like to contribute: [security@enzyme.finance](mailto:security@enzyme.finance)

 All pull requests must be made against the private development repo.